Filipinx Teaching-Artist Fellowship

 Strong FTAF candidates…

-- Demonstrate excellence in their studio practice and/or art-making.
+- Demonstrate quality and commitment in their art-making and studio practice

 - Have a passion for working with and supporting under-resourced and/or marginalized groups.